SOL1 Psychology in Organisation and Leadership

 - Part 2 takes a more social perspective, and focuses on how we can understand the interaction between individuals, groups and leaders.
-Specific topics include: Groups and team collaboration; relationships and morality in organizations; communication technique; characteristics of good and bad leadership; and societal considerations of diversity and equal treatment.
+Specific topics include: Groups and team collaboration; relationships and morality in organizations; communication; characteristics of good and bad leadership; and societal considerations of sustainability, diversity and equal treatment.
 In addition, the course will provide a basic introduction to academic writing and scientific thinking.

-- Has broad knowledge of what characterizes the individual's functioning in organizations and work life, based on key theories and previous research from psychology and leadership.
+- Has a scientific understanding of what characterizes the individual's functioning in organizations and work life.

-- Has broad knowledge of the interaction between the individual and social processes at the group and organizational level, based on key theories and previous research from psychology and leadership.
+- Has a scientific understanding of the interaction between the individual and social processes at the group and organizational level.

-- Is able to identify challenges related to the interaction between individuals and groups in an organizational context.
+- Is able to identify challenges related to the interplay between individuals and groups in an organizational context.

-- Can assess which specific measures can be implemented to deal with key challenges related to leadership, well-being and productivity.
+- Can assess which measures that can be implemented to deal with key challenges related to leadership, well-being, and collaboration.

-- Has the ability to present relevant academic insights to others in a reflected and systematic way, both in the form of written case reports and verbal presentation technique.
+- Has the ability to present relevant academic insights in a reflected and systematic way, in the form of written case reports.

-- Can communicate his/her own insights about key issues in psychology and leadership.
+- Can communicate one's own insights and discuss key issues in psychology and leadership.

 - Masters academic writing, independent search for scientific literature and source criticism.